 In Japan there've been pitched battles between police and demonstrators over the controversial Narita airport near Tokyo.

-In Japan there've been pitched battles between police and demonstrators over the controversial Narita airport near Tokyo.
+Background: In Japan there've been pitched battles between police and demonstrators over the controversial Narita airport near Tokyo.
 A number of arrests were made on Sunday (2 July) when protestors tried to break into the airport.

 SYNOPSIS: Thousands of demonstrators attended a rally near the airport.
 The organisers claimed it was the biggest protest since the airport was finally opened in May, after years of opposition from conservationists and farmers.